Local Quantum Cooling for Large Fermi Systems with Pairing: Introduction.

-applied to all $M$ evolved wave functions, where $\mat{H}_\tot$ includes both the Hermitian part of the Hamiltonian and a non-Hermitian term representing dissipation.
+applied to all $M$ evolved wave functions, where $\mat{H}_\tot$ includes both the Hermitian part of the Hamiltonian and a non-Hermitian term representing \respch{damping}.
 If each $\varphi_k$ is stored as a vector of length $N$, the cost of applying the evolution operator is typically $O(MN\log N)$ when spatial derivatives are evaluated using spectral methods.
 However, once the evolution is carried out with a non-Hermitian $\mat{H}_\tot$, the orthonormality of the wave functions is lost, requiring reorthogonalization at every step.
 Using the Gram–Schmidt process, this operation scales as $O(M^2 N)$.
 For large many-body systems, where $M \gg \log N$, this orthogonalization stage dominates the computational cost, often by orders of magnitude.

-These issues can be avoided if dissipation can be implemented efficiently in a way that preserves unitary evolution.
-This was the idea behind the \gls{LQF} algorithm~\cite{bulgac2013f, huangphd, Unitary_evolution_Bulgac}, which we extend here to the pairing channel.
-The essence has two parts: 1) construct a time-dependent hermitian potential that explicitly lowers the energy, and 2) restrict the potential to be diagonal (or local) in position (or momentum) space so that it can be efficiently implemented.
+These issues can be avoided if \respch{the damping term is implemented efficiently while preserving orthogonality during evolution.} This was the idea behind the \respch{so-called} \gls{LQF} algorithm~\cite{bulgac2013f, huangphd, Unitary_evolution_Bulgac}, which we extend here to the pairing channel.
+The essence has two parts: 1) construct a time-dependent Hermitian potential that explicitly lowers the energy, and 2) restrict the potential to be diagonal (or local) in position (or momentum) space so that it can be efficiently implemented.
 The simplest implementation~\cite{bulgac2013f} -- $U_{LQF}(\vect{r}, t) \propto \dot{n}(\vect{r}, t)$ -- is intuitive: the potential is repulsive (attractive) when the density is increasing (decreasing).
 From the continuity equation, the potential thus slows the converging (diverging) flow, removing kinetic energy from the system.
-Since the potential is diagonal (as opposed non-linear $U(\vect{r}, \vect{r}')$ which would require integration to apply) it is as easy to implement as an external or self-consistent potential, and its hermiticity means that evolution preserves the orthonormality of the $\varphi_k$.
+Since the potential is diagonal (as opposed \respch{to} non-linear $U(\vect{r}, \vect{r}')$, which would require integration to apply), it is as easy to implement as an external or self-consistent potential, and its hermiticity means that evolution preserves the orthonormality of the $\varphi_k$.